o-ran-sc/ric-plt-lib-rmr/docs/user-guide.rst

 Retries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The send operations in RMr will retry *soft* send failures
+The send operations in RMR will retry *soft* send failures
 until one of three conditions occurs: